 Should I seal my driveway myself or hire someone?

-There two big differences between a professional pavement seal coating and a DIY pavement seal coating:
+There are two big differences between professional pavement seal coating and DIY pavement seal coating:

 - The professionals know How to pavement seal coating from pre-cleaning, temperature gauging, and finishing up.